ethanlabs101/frlegends-skeleton-key/docs/FUTURE-ROADMAP.md

 ## Future Road map

-I will keep this short.
 Truthfully, the purpose of the creation of this framework was a learning experience and to provide for the FR Legends Community.
 I barely play this game, and its not something I plan to monetize or grow further then the current CLI interface.
 However, there are a full experimental ideas, and feasible features I would like to list here that may or may not be released.
 For both myself, and whoever else out there who wants to experiment themselves.
 This is open-source software after all :)